UBC-MDS/suicide_indicator_r/doc/reflection-milestone2.md

 ## Deviations from initial sketch

 As per M1 feedback, we have omitted the animation over time part for our interactive map.
 This is mainly because of the lag associated with updating the maps on runtime.
 Moreover, we have omitted one of the main tabs initially included in the plan.
 We all agree that the tab becomes redundant as we are incorporating the GDP data alongside the suicide numbers in the first map itself via the tooltip.
 On the country wise comparison tab, we also split the line chart into two, showing suicides and GDP separately, as the two numbers are on different scales.

+## Limitations and future improvements

+As of now, all the reactive features are working very well and accurately.
+However, the following are potential limitations of the current dashboard implementation:
+- There is limited data and only two countries can be compared in detail for now
+- The white space in the two tabs can potentially be managed optimizing individual chart sizes
+- Selecting a theme based on the serious nature of our data to make the visuals a bit more coherent
+- We can replace the slider on the map tab by a dropdown widget
+- The line charts do not look visually appealing if a span of only 2-3 years is selected.
+Similarly, for the gender split stacked group chart, a wider time span negatively impacts the readability of the x-axis ticks
+- The counts on the grouped chart by age can be misleading and could potentially be replaced by percentages These features may be improved for future milestones